learnbyexample/vim_reference/vim_reference_guide.md

 # Visual mode
 ```

-Use a macro (or substitute command if you prefer) to get the modified text as shown below:
+Use a macro (or the substitute command if you prefer) to get the modified text as shown below:

 ```md
 * [Introduction](#introduction)